-Ahhh . . . it’s fall.
+Ahhh... it’s fall.
 Leaves are crunchy.
 Rain is tapping on my roof and apple crisp is baking in my oven.
-As a human being with a pulse, I notice the onslaught of pumpkin-themed products.
-As a mother, I notice the annual barrage of articles about how to give away your kid’s Halloween candy.
+As a human being with a pulse, I have noticed the onslaught of pumpkin-themed products.
+As a mother, I've noticed the annual barrage of articles about how to give away your kid’s Halloween candy.

 You can give it to a dentist who will weigh it, divide that by a third and give your kid an equal number of toothbrushes.
 You can send it to the troops.
 You can puree it with kale and make smoothies.
 You can ship it to a third world country if you want but I am here to push back.

-Many of my friends attended a seminar about safety and came back with tons of helpful information about how we can shield our kids from potential dangers.
-But they also came back saying that this seminar advises against sleepovers.
+Some friends attended a seminar about safety and came back saying that this seminar advises against sleepovers.

 What!?!?!
 First of all, I think that parents deserve the privilege of schluffing their kids off on other people for the night.
 Second, how else are my kids going to learn the fine art of smiling as they swallow some disgusting mouthful of food that they would normally avoid at all costs?